Avaray/stable-diffusion-simple-wildcards/README.md

 <!-- This is my collection of useful [Wildcards](https://github.com/adieyal/sd-dynamic-prompts/blob/main/docs/SYNTAX.md#wildcards).
 I created most of them using [ChatGPT](https://chat.openai.com) and [Claude](https://claude.ai/) to streamline my work with [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and avoid using the [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts/tree/main?tab=readme-ov-file#basic-usage), which I used before.
 Through my experience, I've found that Wildcards are more convenient to use. -->

 **Wildcards** in this collection are mainly created for realistic scenes with people.
 Hoever, they can be used for other types of art as well.
-Wildcards from this collection will boost your creativity and give you inspiration.
+They will give you inspiration and boost your creativity.

 Since I work with these Wildcards myself, I catch problematic keywords and remove them.
 Sometimes I also add new keywords, and even entire files.
 I'm constantly looking for new ideas to expand this collection.